Tel al-Sultan attack: Domestic

 Hamas and Palestinian Islamic Jihad condemned the attack, labeling it a massacre and calling for the Palestinian people to "rise up and march" against Israel.
 A spokesperson for the Presidency of the Palestinian Authority condemned the incident, calling it a massacre and called for an intervention.
 A survivor of the attack stated, "They told us that this area is safe... but now there is no safe place in Gaza.
 There are massacres everywhere."
+After the attack, residents confronted militants and asked them to leave, though they remained in the area.
 A lawyer with the Palestinian Centre for Human Rights stated the attack showed Israel was ignoring the International Court of Justice's interim orders.

 Prime Minister Benjamin Netanyahu said that the incident was a "tragic mishap".
 Initially, the Israeli military said the attack was "under review", while its top military prosecutor Yifat Tomer-Yerushalmi called the incident "very grave".
 Some Israelis celebrated the attack, likening it to the Jewish holiday Lag BaOmer, in which bonfires are lit to commemorate a second century Rabbi.
 The analogy was made by Israel's Channel 14 senior journalist Yinon Magal, who posted pictures on social media captioned: "The main lighting of the year in Rafah" and by i24NEWS' Naveh Dromi commenting "Happy Holiday."
 Both posts were later removed.
 The comparison was also made by far-right rapper Yoav Eliasi, who posted videos on Telegram in celebration of the attack and also likened it to the holiday.
 Some Israeli social media users also shared memes and jokes about the attack, while others condemned the posts.

 In Netanyahu's 2024 speech to the United States Congress, he said that a commander in Rafah told him that practically no civilians had been killed in the offensive, except for in the attack, which they described as "a single incident where shrapnel from a bomb hit a Hamas weapons depot and unintentionally killed two dozen people".
 CNN noted that there were other strikes on Rafah that killed civilians, including that week.